Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 ### Schema Definition

-*For using the JSON Schema Draft 4 compliant validator please see the [JSON Schema website]( https://json-schema.org/) for details on the format and examples.
+*For using the JSON Schema Draft 4-compliant validator, see the [JSON Schema website]( https://json-schema.org/) for details on the format and examples.
 The rest of this paragraph will explain the Kong schema.*